Local Long Form: Eesti Vabariik

 Formerly Known As: Estonian Soviet Socialist Republic

 Etymology: Name may derive from the Aesti, an ancient people who lived along the eastern Baltic Sea in the first centuries AD.

-Tallinn: The Estonian name is generally believed to be derived from Taani-linn, originally meaning "Danish castle" and now meaning "Danish town," after a stronghold built in the area by the Danes.
+Etymology: The Estonian name is generally believed to be derived from Taani-linn, originally meaning "Danish castle" and now meaning "Danish town," after a stronghold built in the area by the Danes.
 It also could have come from tali-linn meaning "winter castle" or "winter town" or talu-linn meaning "home castle" or "home town."

 Geographic coordinates: 59 26 N, 24 43 E

 Time Difference: UTC+2 (7 hours ahead of Washington, DC, during Standard Time)